SwissDataScienceCenter/renku/docs/tutorials/first_steps/11_sharing_is_caring.rst

     :alt: Gitlab access to Issues and Merge Requests

+While on the GitLab page, you can also create new Issues or Merge Requests.
+This allows you to contribute to the project by suggesting enhancements, reporting bugs, or proposing code changes.
 Since the current state might show no content, you can begin a fresh discussion by clicking the **New Issue** button (3).

 .. image:: ../../_static/images/ui_05_new-issue.png